Akaito/ZeroToBoto/_posts/2017-06-17-guessing-game.md

 ValueError: invalid literal for int() with base 10: '3.14'
 ```

-If you compare two strings, they'll order lexicographically (this is not true of all languages!).
+If you compare two strings, they'll order lexicographically (this is not true of all programming languages!).
 Note that uppercase letters come before lower-case letters, because their underlying value in ASCII encodings is lower.
 Here's an [ASCII table](https://duckduckgo.com/?q=ascii+table&iar=images&iax=1&ia=images&iai=https%3A%2F%2Fs-media-cache-ak0.pinimg.com%2F736x%2F95%2Fdd%2Fc8%2F95ddc8a6c29eb2187336c8b5efd31c28.jpg) that shows these values.
 This is why you commonly see URLs with "%20" where spaces might normally be expected.
 20 is hex for decimal 32, which is space's value in ASCII.